ietf-wg-asdf/SDF/sdf.md

 SDF defines a number of basic types beyond those provided by JSON or JSO.
-These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by SDF.
+These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by the  "`sdfType` values" sub-registry in the "SDF Parameters" registry ({{sdftype-values}}).
+The `sdfType` name is composed of lower case ASCII letters, digits, and `-` (ASCII hyphen/minus) characters, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][-a-z0-9]*`"), typically employing KebabCase for names constructed out of multiple words {{KebabCase}}.

 To aid interworking with {{-jso}} implementations, it is RECOMMENDED that `sdfType` is always used in conjunction with the `type` quality inherited from {{-jso}}, in such a way as to yield a common representation of the type's values in JSON.

-Values for `sdfType` that are defined in SDF 1.1 are shown in
+Values for `sdfType` that are defined in this specification are shown in
 {{sdftype1}}.
 This table also gives a description of the semantics of the sdfType, the conventional value for `type` to be used with the `sdfType` value,